miya7090/swan/README.md

 2. The main Unity project will still work without server input; emotion feedback simply won't be included in the avatar's mood computations.

-3. Note to self: correct environment is `conda activate swan`

-4. The conda environment contains dependencies such as portaudio/pyaudio that may be difficult to install with a different dependency management system such as venv

-## Instructions for testing with remote participants
+### Instructions for testing with remote participants

 You can use [OBS Virtual Camera](https://obsproject.com/download) to capture a section of your screen (e.g. a Zoom feed) as a virtual camera to use with the emotion recognition server.
 If you see a black screen with glitching along the top in the emotion recognition visualizer, try using [this](github.com/Fenrirthviti/obs-virtual-cam) plugin (version 2.0.5).

-The server should normally pass its predictions to the Unity client; you can then screenshare the game scene through Zoom or another software, thus simulating direct use.
+The server should pass its predictions to the Unity client normally; you can then screenshare the game scene through Zoom or another software, thus simulating direct use.